 Facilities: Public toilets can be found at Ready Money Beach.

 Please Be Aware: We recommend sturdy footwear for the challenging walk.
+There are steep unguarded drops within the castle walls.

 Dogs: Dogs on leads are welcome.